Managing small-acreage horse farms in Central and Eastern Oregon

 Overgrazed pastures with little grass cover can be a source of sand colic — a serious digestive disorder that occurs when horses fed on bare ground ingest soil and sand.
 In addition, horses on overgrazed pastures are exposed to manure while eating and are at a higher risk for internal parasite infestations.
 Horses routinely left on overgrazed pastures reinfest themselves and spread internal parasites to other horses in the herd.

 Cold, wet, muddy conditions can lower a horse’s body temperature and may even cause hypothermia.
-Animals kept in these conditions burn significantly more calories just to keep warm, and thus require more feed.
+Animals kept in these conditions burn significantly more calories just to keep warm, and will require more feed.

 Weeds easily infest overgrazed pastures.
 While most are harmless, some can be dangerous to horses, and most are unsightly.
 Weeds indicate a management problem and reduce the value of the pasture as a source of feed.